Article

 How much are interchange fees?

-In Australia, the interchange fees for credit cards cannot exceed 0.88% and 0.22% for debit cards.
+In Australia, the interchange fees for credit cards cannot exceed 0.80% and 10 cents (or 0.20% if specified in percentage terms) for debit cards (as at March 2026).
 Similarly, the average interchange fees are around 0.3% to 0.4% of the transaction amount in Europe and 2% in the US.

 Card schemes determine interchange fees and are non-negotiable.
 They are also regularly adjusted.
 For example, Visa and Mastercard publish new rates in April and October every year.